-Business Activity builds on WS-Coordination, which defines an Activation service and a Registration 171

-- service.
-Example message flows and a complete description of creating and registering for coordinated 172 activities is found in the WS-Coordination specification [WSCOOR].
-173 - 174 The Business Activity coordination context MUST flow on all application messages involved with the 175 transaction. - 176 Business Activity adds the following semantics to the CreateCoordinationContext operation on the Activation service: 177 - If the request includes the CurrentContext element, the target coordinator is interposed as a 178 subordinate to the coordinator stipulated inside the CurrentContext element.
-179 - 180 If the request does not include a CurrentContext element, the target coordinator creates a new • transaction and acts as the root.
-181 - 182 A coordination context MAY have an Expires element.
-This element specifies the period, measured from the point in time at which the context was first created or received, after which a business activity MAY be 183 184 terminated solely due to its length of operation.
-From that point forward, the coordinator MAY elect to unilaterally cancel or compensate the activity, as appropriate, so long as it has not made a close decision.
-185 - 186 Similarly, a participant MAY elect to exit the activity so long as it has not already decided to complete. - A business activity uses the WS-Coordination CoordinationContext with the CoordinationType set to one 187 188 of the following URIs: - 189 http://docs.oasis-open.org/ws-tx/wsba/2006/06/AtomicOutcome 190 - http://docs.oasis-open.org/ws-tx/wsba/2006/06/MixedOutcome - 191 - 192 A CoordinationContext MAY have additional elements for extensibility.
+- 154 This section describes the Business Activity usage of WS-Coordination protocols. - 155 WS-BusinessActivity builds on WS-Coordination [WSCOOR], which defines an Activation service, a - 156 Registration service, and a CoordinationContext type.
+Example message flows and a complete - 157 description of creating and registering for coordinated activities is found in WS-Coordination [WSCOOR]. - 158 The Business Activity coordination context is a CoordinationContext type with a coordination type defined - 159 in this specification.
+Business Activity application messages that propagate a coordination context MUST - 160 use a Business Activity coordination context.
+If these application messages use a SOAP binding, the - 161 Business Activity coordination context MUST flow as a SOAP header in the message. - WS-BusinessActivity adds the following semantics to the CreateCoordinationContext operation on theActivation service: - If the request includes the CurrentContext element, the target coordinator is interposed as a subordinate to the coordinator stipulated inside the CurrentContext element. - If the request does not include a CurrentContext element, the target coordinator creates a new activity and acts as the root. - 168 A coordination context MAY have an Expires element.
+This element specifies the period, measured from - 169 the point in time at which the context was first created or received, after which a business activity MAY be - terminated solely due to its length of operation.
+From that point forward, the coordinator MAY elect to - unilaterally cancel or compensate the activity, as appropriate, so long as it has not made a close decision. - 172 Similarly, a participant MAY elect to exit the activity so long as it has not already decided to complete. - 173 A coordination context MAY have additional elements for extensibility.